Feyerabend/cc/ch07/addition/signals/README.md

 the larger sigma removes more detail.
 Compare the Laplacian-4 and Laplacian-8 edge detectors: the 8-connected version picks up diagonal edges that the 4-connected version misses.
-The Sobel edge magnitude combines horizontal and vertical gradient images into a single edge strength map -- look at how it outlines the staircase structure.
+The Sobel edge magnitude combines horizontal and vertical gradient images into a single edge strength map-- look at how it outlines the staircase structure.

 *Concepts exercised.* Section 3.1 (convolution), Section 4.4 (2-D signal